gmongaras/YOLOX_From_Scratch/README.md

 # TODO
 - Add L1 Loss (found in YoloX source code)
 - Model crashes after about 150 iters on 128 data points.
 Is this fixed with obj loss fix?
-- SimOTA for label assignments (probably only used during training)
 - Data Augmentation (Mosaic and MixUp).
 Don't use these augmentations for the last 15 iterations.